okcoders/curriculum/Module-3/FreeCodeCampCourses.md

 - Complete a Promise with resolve and reject
 - Handle a Fulfilled Promise with then
 - Handle a Rejected Promise with catch
-- TODO: async await resource needed
+- Promises and Async Await guide: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Promises

 ## Pre-Work For Day 6